 Their ceremony reflected her Jewish heritage and their Buddhist values.
 After unity rituals with her parents and their five young adult children, the rings were passed to be blessed by all present.
 Then all thirty guests circled around our bride and groom as they clasped hands.
 I laid six feet of ribbon over their wrists and read the opening words of their hand fasting:

-Emily and Walter choose each other
+and Walter choose each other

 wholeheartedly and unconditionally.

 KABOOM!
 A huge thunder clap, right over our heads, shook the canopy!
 We all hollered in awe and cuddled even closer.
 The rain poured down on the canopy as they joyfully shouted their vows together, at the top of their lungs.
 As Walter would say, it was EPIC.
 An equally epic dinner followed, with everyone at one long table.
 A truly over-the-top wedding none of us will ever forget.
+Today’s wedding is a celebration of family.

 Our bride and groom especially want to thank their parents -- not just for today, but for being there for them so many times in the past.